Fujifilm X-A2 vs Olympus PEN-F

 |15.||Olympus E-M10 II||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the X-A2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A2 was succeeded by the Fujifilm X-A3, while the PEN-F does not have a direct successor.
+Both the X-A2 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The X-A2 was replaced by the Fujifilm X-A3, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-A2 Manual (free pdf) or the online Olympus PEN-F Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-A2 or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.